 Currently, you can’t download a betting app if you’re a resident of a state that hasn’t yet allowed online gambling.
 What would be the point, as you can’t gamble online yet anyway?
 Once states legalize online betting, you’ll see online betting apps appear in your app store as well.

-You can bet all the major sports, college sports and also EPL if you’re into soccer.
-The odds are competitive, and they know what makes US bettors tick: Great bonuses with ongoing promotions that you’ll benefit in the long run.
+You can bet all the major sports, college sports, as well as EPL if you’re into soccer.
+The odds are competitive, and they know what makes US bettors tick: Great bonuses with ongoing promotions that you’ll benefit from in the long run.

 Are my betting winnings taxed?

 Surprisingly enough, yes.
 Almost all gambling winnings are taxable events, but it's up to you whether to report them or not.
 Even real money online bingo is taxed (which, quite frankly, blows our mind).